 Q: What kind of metrics do you watch to gauge sales engagement?

-Why it’s asked: I want to know if my enablement professional has a method they’ve seen work in the past for identifying sales reps who are going to churn.
+Why it’s asked: I want to know if my enablement professional has a method they’ve seen work in the past for identifying sales reps who will churn.

 Example Answer: Each company is slightly different, but we found at my last company that looking at a variety of pipeline, quote activity, and meeting metrics helped build a reliable picture.
 We knew that if people weren’t generating quotes, pipeline, or setting meetings were on their way out of the organization.
 An abnormally high number of quotes signaled a problem understanding the customer’s needs.
 Low pipeline generation either indicated the territory was very green, or the salesperson wasn’t balancing a need to keep their pipeline healthy while trying to close.